omundy/learn-javascript/topics/single-page-apps/single-page-apps.md

 <div class="twocolumn">
 <div class="col">

-- Vue ("view") is a JS framework for building user interfaces.
+- Vue ("view") is a JS framework that uses a component-based programming model for building user interfaces.
-- It uses a component-based programming model and ...
 - **Declarative Rendering** Vue extends standard HTML with a template syntax `{{ }}` to describe output from your program.
 - **Reactivity** Vue automatically tracks and updates the DOM when your program state changes.